Queso Dip has all the cheesy goodness a great dip should have and loads of flavor from sausage and jalapeno!

 This post is sponsored by Mirum, but opinions expressed are my own.

 How often do you find yourself in a panic over what appetizer to bring to a party?
-The options are endless, but ironically nothing comes to mind.
-Insert this amazing queso dip recipe made with sausage and two kinds of cheese, and you have just put your party into full throttle.
+The options are endless and this easy queso dip recipe fits the bill!

 How to Make Queso Dip